PRETgroup/modular-code-generation/README.md

 ## Publications

-The initial design of this tool was described in a Design, Automation and Test in Europe (DATE) 2016 paper titled **INSERT PAPER WITH LINK**
+The initial design of this tool was described in a *Design, Automation and Test in Europe (DATE) 2016* paper titled *Modular Code Generation for Emulating the Electrical Conduction System of the Human Heart*.